timsee/ArduCor/README.md

 Here is an example with a common anode where red is on pin 6, green is on pin 5, and blue is on pin 4:

 ```
-#define IS_RAINBOWDUINO  0
+const int IS_RAINBOWDUINO  0
-#define IS_NEOPIXEL      0
+const int IS_NEOPIXEL      0
-#define IS_SINGLE_LED    1
+const int IS_SINGLE_LED    1

-#define R_PIN            6     // pin connected to R LED
+const int R_PIN            6     // pin connected to R LED
-#define G_PIN            5     // pin connected to G LED
+const int G_PIN            5     // pin connected to G LED
-#define B_PIN            4     // pin connected to B LED
+const int B_PIN            4     // pin connected to B LED
-#define IS_COMMON_ANODE  1     // 0 if common cathode, 1 if common anode
+const int IS_COMMON_ANODE  1     // 0 if common cathode, 1 if common anode
 ```

-## <a name="usage"></a>Usage
+## <a name="library-usage"></a>Library Usage

+### <a name="single-color"></a>Single Color Routines

+These routines take an R, G, and B values their parameters:

+* Solid
+* Blink
+* Fade
+* Glimmer

+### <a name="multi-colors"></a>Multi Color Routines

+These routines use all possible colors and require no additional parameters:

+* Random Solid
+* Random Individual
+* Fade All Colors

-### <a name="saved-colors"></a>Saved Colors
+### <a name="saved-colors"></a>Routines with Saved Colors

-The sketch is designed to save a series of colors in the array `Color color[NUM_OF_COLORS];`.
-These colors are used by some of the lighting routines.
-Routines that use a single color tend to use `color[0]`.
-Modes that start with the word *Saved* use this set of colors.

-You can change the value of `NUM_OF_COLORS` and the routines will scale to support as many colors as you want, limited only by space on your arduino.
-These colors are originally set in the `setup()` function, but can be changed through the serial interface.
+These routines use the colors saved in memory to execute the routine.
+These routines take a parameter that determines how many colors to use:

+* Saved Glimmer
+* Saved Random Individual
+* Saved Random Solid
+* Saved Fade
+* Saved Bars Solid
+* Saved Bars Moving

+### <a name="getters-setters"></a>Getters and Setters

+#### Setters

+* setColor: takes an index and RGB values.
+Sets a color in the "saved colors" array, at the given index.
+* setBrightness: sets the brightness between 0 and 100, with 0 being off and 100 being full power.
+* setFadeSpeed: sets the speed parameter that routines that fade utilize, must be set between 1 and 100, with 1 being the slowest possible fade.
+* setBlinkSpeed: Sets how many updates it takes for a routine that switches between solid colors to update.
+Takes a value between 1 and 255, with 1 causing it to change on every frame.

+#### Getters

+* getColor: returns the color at the given index.
+* getR: returns the r value of the buffer at the given index.
+* getG: returns the g value of the buffer at the given index.
+* getB: returns the b value of the buffer at the given index.

+## <a name="sample-usage"></a>Sample Sketch Usage

 ### <a name="serial-interface"></a>Serial Interface

-The serial interface is designed to take ASCII strings at a baud rate of 19200.
-The commands are designed to be a list of integers in the following format:
+The sample sketch provides a serial interface that is designed to take ASCII strings at a baud rate of 19200.
+The commands are a list of integers in the following format:

 ```
 Header,param1,param2,param3,param4;